LeonardoBrusini/ingsw2022-AM28/.github/Readme.md

 The final version includes:

-initial UML diagram;
+- Initial UML diagram;
-final UML diagram, generated from the code by automated tools;
+- Final UML diagram, generated from the code by automated tools;
+- Communication protocol documentation;
-working game implementation;
+- Working game implementation;
-source code of the implementation;
+- Source code of the implementation;
-source code of unity tests.
+- Source code of unity tests.

 ## Implemented Functionalities
 ------------------------------------------------------------------------